What Is Network Detection & Response (NDR)?

 To that end, NDR is an attempt to make room for the broader, full-spectrum potential of network traffic analysis.
 NDR products use NTA, but add historical metadata for investigations and threat hunting and automated threat response through intelligent integrations with firewalls, EDR, NAC, or SOAR platforms.

 There are a number of areas where NDR products provide unique value, and you can learn about a few of them below:

 - Framework Support: Helping security teams use frameworks like MITRE ATT&CK and the CIS Top 20 Controls to greatest effect by detecting a significant amount of subtle attack tactics and techniques that SIEM and EDR products can't see.
 Watch the SANS webinar on this.

 - Insider Threat Detection: Detecting (and evaluating) shadow IT so organizations can secure their assets, monitor for misuse of unsanctioned apps, and give employees a chance to show them which tech they need to be successful.
 Read more.

 - Security Hygiene: Spotting suspicious activity, subpar encryption practices, and "phoning home" from third-party vendors and making it far easier to maintain data security, privacy, and compliance.
 Read more.

-You can get a hands-on feel for the benefits and use cases of NDR by exploring the live, interactive demo of ExtraHop Reveal(x), our NDR solution powered by cloud-scale machine learning.
+You can get a hands-on feel for the benefits and use cases of NDR by exploring the fully working product demo of ExtraHop Reveal(x), our NDR solution powered by cloud-scale machine learning.
 Check that out here.